saveoursecrets/sdk/README.md

 The default vault created when you signed up a new account is called *Login* so you can use it; type `use Login` to select the login vault.

-Now enter your encryption passphrase to unlock he vault.
+Now enter your encryption passphrase to unlock the vault.

-Once the vault is unlocked you can create, update, read and delete secrets and perform other actions such as creating snapshots or changing the vault encryption passphrase.
+Once the vault is unlocked you can list, create, update, read and delete secrets and perform other actions such as creating snapshots or changing the vault encryption passphrase.

 To see the list of available commands type `help` at the prompt.